tompaana/intermediator-bot-sample/README.md

 4. Set the bot end point in emulator (`https://<bot URL>/api/messages`)
 5. Set **Microsoft App ID** and **Microsoft App Password**
     * **Note:** It is easy to forget to add the app ID and password to the `Web.config` file.
-Make sure you have the values set when before you publish the bot:
+Make sure you have the values set before you publish the bot:
     ![Setting app ID and password in Web.config](Documentation/Screenshots/AppSettingsInWebConfig.png?raw=true)
 6. Click **CONNECT** to start a new conversation
     ![Setting end point, app ID and password in emulator](Documentation/Screenshots/SettingBotEndpointAppIdAndPasswordInEmulator.png?raw=true)